xingyif/scalabridge/organize-a-workshop/invite-mentors.md

 ## Next Step:
-- We will discuss how to promote the workshop [here](./promote-workshop.md).
+- We will discuss how to find sponsorship [here](./sponsorship.md).

 - Go back to the [table of content](../README.md).